Do you know what unites The New York Times, Alibaba and Adobe?

-In this guide, we’ll show you what a digital strategy is and how it benefits your projects.
+In this guide, we’ll explain what a digital strategy is, share the benefits and provide examples from top brands.

 As a bonus, scroll down for a free digital strategy template for web designs and redesigns!

 Let’s get started.

 A digital strategy is a research-based document that defines the goals of your digital project and outlines the most effective pathways to achieve them.